UoB-COMSM0166/2025-group-19/README.md

         <td>Logistics</td>
         <td>
             a.
 Highlights the importance of wildlife conservation and sustainability.<br>
             b.
-Reduces the need for excessive hardware manufacturing by optimizing development practices.
+Reduces the need for excessive hardware manufacturing by optimising development practices.
         </td>
     </tr>
     <tr>